pyrofolium/bauplan-lambda/README.md

 Before running make sure you run `aws configure` to get your local environment working on aws.

+The library uses boto3 which requires the above command to create a .aws folder with credentials inside to work seemlessly.

 You can install aws-cli with several package managers:

 MacOS/Linux: